Top Immigration Questions Our Lawyers and Consultants Are Asked

 Documents tell your story.
 Make sure to include all relevant documents in support of your immigration case.

-The lawyers of the VisaPlace Group (VPG) are committed to resolve your legal problem in an efficient, cost effective manner.
+The lawyers of Niren and Associates and its members (VPG) are committed to resolve your legal problem in an efficient, cost effective manner.

 If you are applying for a Visa or entry to Canada or the United States, our lawyers are trained to assess your specific legal issues, outline solutions that work and take the necessary steps to get you, your family or employees the necessary paperwork for Canadian or US legal status.

 You should expect friendly, professional and timely service from your VPG Lawyer.
 You should expect be informed every step of the way during the visa application process.
 And most importantly, you should expect results!

 Legal fees are always quoted to you in advance.
 Immigration cases are charged on a flat-fee basis not on an hourly rate so there is no "running tab”.
 This way you know exactly how much your case will cost with no surprises!
 We will also outline any additional office disbursement charges as well as applicable government application fees.
 VPG lawyer’s fees are very competitive.
 Since VPG lawyers restrict their practice only to immigration law, they handle a wide range of cases which keep fees low and reasonable without sacrificing service.